niv-en/flood-monitoring/README.md

 ## Additional Documentation

-3 Ipython notebooks are available in the Documentation section, which provide more detail around which methods and attributes are available for each class.
+3 jupyter notebooks are available in the documentation section.
+They provide more detail around which methods and attributes are available for each class.

 ## Acknowledgements